by Jeff Shibley Here's my encounter with a Bra Tree contributor.

 On the ride up, we asked and answered the “decent human questions” that the lift chairs have heard over and over.
 She was from Nacogdoches, Texas, enjoying a weeklong visit to Colorado.
 We made more small talk, and she was asking me something when it caught my eye in the distance.
 It always seems to give me a tingle.
 Is it weird to admit that?
 Surely I'm not the only one.
 Surely Moses had a similar feeling about a plant when he saw the burning bush.

 The Bra Tree is one relic that has survived from the days when real hippies, not Focus on the Family, dictated the culture of a ski resort.
 Many resort traditions are now just memories kept alive by stories from gray-haired dudes with ponytails.
-So many traditions squelched, but the bra tree is a little piece of historical culture that’s still alive.
+So many traditions squelched, but the Bra Tree is a little piece of historical culture that’s still alive.
 It’s not just the lace and silk adorning the tree that I like.
 It’s what the tree stands for – taking it off in the face of The Man.
 She caught me staring at the handsome tree.
 Unlike a metro-sexual, I’ll admit I’m just a man.
 But I was still embarrassed.
 “I always wondered if they bring them up or take them off on the chair?”
-She asked staring along with me.
+She asked staring at the Bra Tree with me.

 “Do you think it’s possible to take it off without falling out of the chair?”
 I joked, not meaning anything by it.
 In one fell swoop she pulled her coat over her head and handed it over to me.
 She pulled her sweater up and revealed a black… yeow!